IBM/kar/docs/getting-started.md

 The KAR runtime system internally uses Redis as a persistent store and Kafka as a reliable message transport (Kafka internally uses ZooKeeper for distributed consensus).
-You can deploy these dependencies as docker containers using docker-compose by running:
+You can deploy these dependencies as docker containers using docker compose by running:
 ```shell
 RESTART_POLICY=always ./scripts/docker-compose-start.sh
 ```